 - 1. Disconnect the power supply cord. - 2.
 Remove turntable and turntable support from oven cavity. - 3.
 Lay the oven on it's backside.
 Remove the turntable motor cover by snipping off the material in four corners. - 4.
 Where the corners have been snipped off bend corner areas flat.
-No sharp edges must be evident after removal of the turntable motor cover. - Disconnect wire leads from turntable motor.
-(See "Positive lock connector removal") - Remove one (1) screw holding turntable motor to oven cavity. - 7.
+No sharp edges must be evident after removal of the turntable motor cover. - 5.
+Disconnect wire leads from turntable motor.
+(See "Positive lock connector removal") - 6.
+Remove one (1) screw holding turntable motor to oven cavity. - 7.
 Now the turntable motor is free. - 8.
-After replacement use the one (1) screw to fit the turntable motor cover.
+After replacement, use the one (1) screw provided with the TTM Kit, to attach the turntable motor cover.